mslinn/jquery-deserialize/README.md

     var serializedFormData = $("#myForm").serialize();

+## Using Deserialize
-Use the `deserialize` method provided by `deserialize.js` to populate a form based on a serialized string.
+Use the `deserialize` method provided by `deserialize.js` to populate a form from a serialized string.
 This code example shows how an Ajax call to `url` that returns data with `Content-Type: application/x-www-form-urlencoded` populates the form fields in the form with id `myForm`:

 ```